dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Extensions** - Allow the end user to install Edge extensions on the device.
 - 	**InPrivate browsing** - Prevent the end user from opening InPrivate browsing sessions.
 -	**Show first run page** – Stops the introduction page from appearing the first time you run Edge.
-	-	**First run URL** – Specifies the URL of a page that will be displayed the first time a user runs Edge (Windows 10 Mobile only).
+	-	**First run URL** – Specifies the URL of a page that is displayed the first time a user runs Edge (Windows 10 Mobile only).
-- 	**Homepages** - Add a list of sites that will be used as home pages in the Edge browser (desktop only).
+- 	**Homepages** - Add a list of sites that you want to use as home pages in the Edge browser (desktop only).
 - 	**Changes to start page** – Lets users change the start pages displayed when Edge is opened.
-Use the Homepages setting to create the page, or list of pages that will be opened when Edge starts.
+Use the Homepages setting to create the page, or list of pages that is opened when Edge starts.
 - 	**Block access to about flags** - Prevent the end user from accessing the about:flags page in Edge that contains developer and experimental settings.
 - 	**Smart screen prompt override** - Allow the end user to bypass SmartScreen filter warnings about potentially malicious websites.
 - 	**Smart screen prompt override for files** - Allow the end user to bypass SmartScreen filter warnings about downloading potentially malicious files.